The 6 Best at-Home Exercises, According to a Personal Trainer

 How to Turn These Moves Into a Workout

 You can easily turn these moves into a HIIT (high-intensity interval training) workout.
 Start timing 20-30 seconds per move—with a few seconds of rest in between—and see how you feel (pro tip: download a free interval timer app on your phone to make things easy).
 You can repeat through once or multiple times for a serious total body workout!

 Tabata is another common format used for bodyweight workouts.
 This involves doing a move for 20 seconds, resting for 10 seconds and then repeating for eight rounds—about 4 minutes.
 You can repeat this process multiple times until you reach your time goal.
-This is Carrie Underwood's favorite way to work up a sweat when she's short on time.
 Check out Jones' IGTV account for workout inspiration: